 Yes, Redream does offer to save states.
 Game save states can be saved and loaded via the Redream menu which has a set number of save state slots as part of Redream premium.
 The free version allows a single save state slot.

 What Type Of Files Does Redream Use?

 Redream will boot GDI, BIN/CUE, CHD as well as CDI images.
-However, the Redream team advise against using CDI images due to the fact that CDI images convert and modify the data stored on Dreamcast discs and compressed down to around 700MB, sometimes resulting in changes to disc contents, ultimately meaning things may crash or not run as intended.
+However, the Redream team advises against using CDI images due to the fact that CDI images convert and modify the data stored on Dreamcast discs and compress down to around 700MB, sometimes resulting in changes to disc contents, ultimately meaning things may crash or not run as intended.